Chung-Ang University: Seoul campus

-Pfeiffer Hall and R&D Center: The College of Pharmacy is in Pfeiffer Hall, which boasts an array of laboratories.
+Pfeiffer Hall and R&D Center houses the College of Pharmacy and has an array of laboratories.

-Art Center building, also known as the Media & Performance Theatre, is stage to the School of Mass Communication and School of Drama and Film Studies.
+The Art Center building, also known as the Media & Performance Theatre, houses the School of Mass Communication and School of Drama and Film Studies.
 University functions and performances are held in its halls.

-Gymnasium is located by the back entrance together with the Professor Research Center.
-The grounds are host to the Career Fair each term.
+The Gymnasium is located by the back entrance alongside the Professor Research Center and hosts the Career Fair each term.

 Anseong campus

 The Anseong Campus is located in Daedeok-myeon, Anseong-si, Gyeonggi-do.
-The secondary campus was established in 1979, subsequent to the recognition of Chung-Ang as a university in 1948.
+This secondary campus was established in 1979, subsequent to the recognition of Chung-Ang as a university in 1948.